bdbarnett/mpdisplay/README.md

 │   └── sdl2_lcd_simpletest.py  - Not needed.
 Only useful for Unix developer purposes.
 |                                              May be removed from the repo in the future.
 │
-├── lvgl (put each of these, not the lvgl directory, in your machine's lib directory) │   ├── lv_mpdisplay.py         - LVGL:  required
+├── lvgl/  (put each of these, not the lvgl directory, in your machine's lib directory) │   ├── lv_mpdisplay.py         - LVGL:  required
 │   └── lv_touch_test.py        - LVGL:  recommended
 │
 ├── board_config.py             - required in all cases (put at the root of your machine's fs) └── lv_config.py                - LVGL targets:  required (put at the root of your machine's fs)
 ```

 You MAY want to edit your `board_config.py` to: